 Reasons for Transplanting a Peony / Dividing a Peony

-- The site it was planted in doesn't provide ideal conditions anymore (ex. not enough light, poor drainage of the soil)
+- The site it was planted in doesn't provide ideal conditions (ex. not enough light, poor drainage of the soil, too crowded with not enough airflow)

 - Blooming has decreased